English as a Second Language

-Title III, English as a Second Language program funds became a new provision under the No Child Left Behind Act of 2001.
+Title III, English as a Second Language (ESL) program funds became a new provision under the No Child Left Behind Act of 2001.
 The major goals of Title III are to help ensure that limited English proficient (LEP) children attain English proficiency, develop high levels of academic competence in English, and meet the same challenging academic and achievement standards that all children are expected to meet.
 Title III requires the establishment of English language proficiency standards, implementation of assessments and defined annual achievement objectives for increasing and measuring the level of LEP children’s development and attainment of English proficiency.
-Title III funds are supplemental in nature to our larger ELL programs for students which is supervised by Mr. Brantley Smith, Assistant Director for Curriculum & Instruction.

-Hamblen County uses Title III funds to support the ELL program available to all LEP students who qualify in Hamblen County by:
+Hamblen County uses Title III funds to support the ESL program available to all LEP students who qualify in Hamblen County by:

-- Providing professional development opportunities for ELL and regular classroom teachers of ELL students in strategies for working with ELL students
+- Providing professional development and supplemental curricular support opportunities for ESL and regular classroom teachers of EL students in strategies for working with multilingual students

-Providing four full-time ELL teaching assistants to work with ELL teachers and students in the school
+Providing full-time ESL teaching assistants to work with ESL teachers and students in the school

 PLAN FOR HIRING TEACHERS WORKING WITH ENGLISH LANGUAGE LEARNERS